 Credit must be given to all the amazing musicians I have worked with over the years who played on these recordings (and others of mine) and perform live with me.
 They are able to interpret and then translate what I have written magnificently, and their solo’s are without measure always intuitive, creative and totally capture the feel and idea’s behind the theme of the music composed.

 I have always enjoyed writing music for stories or visuals.
-The first composition I did of this nature was a track called ARCHANGEL… it is on the mighty servant album but you can hear it here.
-It is the story of a vision appearing in the First World War… it happened near a town called Mons in Belgium where a battle was being fought.
+The first composition I did of this nature was a track called ARCHANGEL and features an amazing guitar solo by Matt Walker.
+It is on the Mighty Servant album but you can hear it here.
+It is the story of a vision, or myth if you like, appearing in the First World War… it happened near a town called Mons in Belgium where a battle was being fought.
 The German army was annihilating the British through sheer force and manpower.
 Complete destruction of the British soldiers seemed inevitable.
 The course of the battle changed however when a vision appeared between the lines of the two armies.
 British officers recalled that as they were retreating the German army suddenly stopped shooting and in the eerie silence of a cease-fire stood looking aghast at a troop of angels standing in their way.

 The music themes for Ned Kelly were centred around happiness and innocence parts a and b, trouble and death…these repeat during the album and are set up in track one…track two sets up the happiness and innocence theme b…it is also on another track…but I’m not going to tell you which one.